a2stuff/a2d/src/toolkits/IconTK.md

 ### `IconTK::EraseIcon` ($0B)

-Erases the specified icon by number.
-Any overlapping icons are redrawn.
+Erases the specified icon; any overlapping icons are redrawn.
+The operation is clipped to the containing window (if relevant) and against overlapping windows.

 Parameters:
 ```